acciojob/why-software/README.md

  Acceptance Criteria

  - All content should be inside the `<body>` tag
- - The heading should be "Why I want to become a developer? " in `h1` tag
+ - The heading should be "Why I want to become a developer?" in `h1` tag
  - The answer should be wrapped in `p` tag